 Every invoice issued in Argentina must be electronically authorized before it carries legal validity.
 This is not a post-hoc reporting requirement — Argentina operates a pre-clearance model where the tax authority validates each invoice in real time and assigns a CAE (Código de Autorización Electrónico) before the document can be delivered to the buyer.
 Among Latin American clearance systems, only Mexico's CFDI framework rivals Argentina's in scope, routing every invoice through certified intermediaries (PACs) before it gains fiscal validity.
 Without a CAE, an invoice has no fiscal standing.

 The authority behind this system is ARCA (Agencia de Recaudación y Control Aduanero), which replaced the former AFIP (Administración Federal de Ingresos Públicos) in October 2024 under Decree 953/2024.
-ARCA inherited AFIP's entire electronic invoicing infrastructure, and the technical specifications, web services, and taxpayer obligations carried over without interruption.
-If you've worked with AFIP's e-invoicing systems before, the mechanics are the same — the institutional name and oversight structure changed, but the plumbing did not.
+ARCA inherited AFIP's entire electronic invoicing infrastructure — technical specifications, web services, and taxpayer obligations carried over without interruption.
+Legacy documentation and technical guides still reference AFIP; prior AFIP resolutions remain in force unless explicitly superseded by new ARCA resolutions.
+The broader trajectory of Argentine tax modernization reinforces this direction: the World Bank's 2025 announcement of a US$300 million tax modernization project for Argentina targets enhanced tax administration through ARCA, including simplified procedures and pre-filled digital tax forms.

 Argentina's electronic invoicing system revolves around several core components: